open-oni/open-oni/CODE_OF_CONDUCT.md

 whenever possible the committee's deliberations will be recorded and retained (i.e. Slack transcripts, email discussions, recorded voice conversations, etc).

-We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.

 ### Acting Unilaterally
 If the act is ongoing (such as someone engaging in harassment in Slack), or involves a threat to anyone's safety (e.g. threats of violence), any team member